karinevieira/notebook-api/README.md

 Building an API using Ruby on Rails 6 and authentication with devise token auth.

-This API follow specification for JSON:API.
+This API follows specification for JSON:API.

 <table>
   <tr>